 If you use part of your home for income-producing activities, you may be able to claim the credit for the portion that is your personal residence.
-Contact the Department of Revenue for more information.
+See Wisconsin Tax Bulletin 86 (April 1994), page 22, which can be found at www.dor.state.wi.us/ise/wtb/086tr.pdf, for more information.

 c.
 Your qualified preservation costs during the 2-year (or, for phased preservation projects, the 5-year) period beginning with the date on which the physical work of rehabilitation begins must be more than \$10,000.
 If property is used for both business and personal purposes, the qualified preservation costs relating to the personal residence portion of the property must be more than \$10,000.
-The costs must be incurred after the State Historical Society has approved your proposed preservation or rehabilitation plan.
+The costs must be incurred after the Wisconsin Historical Society has approved your proposed preservation or rehabilitation plan.